JoshuaDodds/venus-nextgen/README.md

-# Venus OS React Dashboard
+# Venus OS React Based Energy Dashboard

 ## Credits:
 Many thanks to Victron Energy BV for the initial build of this project.
 This project intends to integrate various other